leighpoulier/cinco-dados/README.md

 The theme of arrow key based cursor movement continues during the main game, where the user will move the cursor to command on screen actions to progress the game.
 The context help line will provide players with context help as above.

 Each turn of the game consists of three rolls; each is activated via a large "ROLL" button which is selected by the cursor.
 For the first roll no dados are initially displayed, and the context help line will direct users to press enter/space to roll the dados.
-When the dados are rolled, an animation process will sequentially show the new faces of each dados in sequence.
+When the dados are rolled, an animation process will show the new faces of each dados in sequence.

 Before the 2nd and 3rd roll, any of the dados can be locked so that they will not be affected by subsequent activations of the roll button.
 The context help line will display context help along the lines of "press the up/down keys to select and enter/space to lock" (or unlock as appropriate).
-A locked dados will have a visual locking indicator so users can see when they have locked a dados.
+A locked dado will have a visual locking indicator so users can see when they have locked a dado.
 If all five dados are locked, the roll button will become disabled, preventing the user from rolling no dados and wasting a turn.
-Incorrect key presses will be met with the same silent failure, and a lack of cursor movement.
+Incorrect key presses will be met with the same silent failure, indicated by a lack of cursor movement.
 Once the intended dados are locked, the player can select and activate the "ROLL" button to continue, or they may choose at any time to allocate their dados roll to the score card.

 #### Game - Score Card

-Arrow based cursor movement and enter key / space bar command selection continues, maintaining continuity in the user experience.
+Arrow based cursor movement and enter key / space bar command selection continues on to the score card, maintaining continuity in the user experience.
 After the three rolls of a turn are completed, the user will be forced to choose where on the score card to place their final roll.
 An algorithm will predict and preselect the best category to allocate the score based on the already allocated scores and the current dados values.

-The context help line will display direct the user to navigate up and down the score card to select a score and enter/space to commit the score.
+The context help line will direct the user to navigate up and down the score card to select a score and enter/space to commit the score.
 The cursor will appear in the player's column of the score card, and the up and down arrows can be used to select available cells of the table.
 As each cell is highlighted, it will display the prospective score available should that category be chosen.

 Logic will prevent cells already containing a roll from being selected, so when the up/down arrows are pressed the cursor will skip already allocated cells.
-Cateory selections which would result in zero score will be highlighed in orange when selected.
+Category selections which would result in zero score will be highlighed in orange when selected.
 When the cursor highlights a cell which would result in a non-zero score it will be highlighted green.

 To accept the selected category the user can press the space bar or enter key.
 If the player selects a zero scoring cell (ie they have no choice, or they are choosing to forego a score for strategic reasons) they will be prompted again with a confirmation message "Are you sure you want enter a zero score for [category]?", and will need to select the yes button and press enter/space again to confirm.

 #### Summary Page and High Score Table

-After completing a game, some game summary information is displayed, with a ranking of the players and their final scores.
+After playing a game to completion, game summary information is displayed, with a ranking of the players and their final scores.
 Any player who has achieved a new high score is also indicated.
 If the game was single player, the summary information contains the player's final score with a congratulatory message.
 If the game was multiplayer, then the players will be ranked and the winner declared.

-If any player achieved a new high score, the updated high score table is displayed after ending the game, with their new entry highlighted.
-No user interaction is expected apart from acknowledgement and closing the page with the enter/space key on the provided button.
+If any player achieved a new high score, the updated high score table is displayed after ending the game, with the new entries highlighted.
+No user interaction is expected apart from acknowledgement by closing the page with the enter/space key on the provided button.
 Again context help will direct the user with a message such as "Press Enter/Space to exit".

 The user can also access the high score table at any time directly from the main menu.